odedstein/sgi-introduction-course/002_NumPy/002_NumPy.md

  [2.
 4. 6.]]
 ```

-While matrixes in NumPy can be inverted with `np.linalg.inv`, it is generally
+While matrices in NumPy can be inverted with `np.linalg.inv`, it is generally
 not advisable to do so.
 Instead, one can solve the linear equation `A@u == b` with the `np.linalg.solve`
 function: